-'Neverland' Makes A Powerful But One-Sided Case Against The King Of Pop
+'Leaving Neverland' Makes Powerful But One-Sided Case Against The King Of Pop

 It's a stark contrast to another recent, attention-getting documentary, Lifetime's Surviving R. Kelly, which surrounded first-person allegations of abuse against the R&B star with fresh interviews.
 They featured everyone from Kelly's high school music teacher to two of his brothers.
 That approach left little doubt that viewers had seen a wide-ranging narrative that built its case on the foundation of dozens of similar stories.

-For Leaving Neverland, that lack of outside voices seems a crucial weakness, especially given that both men sued Jackson's estate years after his 2009 death.
-Their lawsuits were dismissed after judges said they filed claims too late, but their lawyer says he plans to file an appeal.
+For Leaving Neverland, the lack of outside voices seems a crucial weakness, especially given that both men sued Jackson's estate years after his 2009 death.
+Their lawsuits were dismissed after judges said they filed claims too late, but their lawyer plans to file an appeal.

 The film has already made a huge media splash since its premiere earlier this year at the Sundance Film Festival.
 There's now a lawsuit against HBO from Jackson's estate, which called the film, "unvetted propaganda."
 CBS This Morning featured interviews this week with Jackson's family members, director Dan Reed, Robson and Safechuck.
 Oprah Winfrey will sit down with Reed, Safechuck and Robson before an audience of abuse survivors for a special airing Monday on HBO and her Oprah Winfrey Network cable channel.